How to Reduce Your Tax Bill in Canada (2026 Season)

 For most higher-income families, RRSP contributions provide the largest immediate impact.

-Yes, due to dividend tax credits, dividends are generally taxed more favourably.
+Yes.
+Due to dividend tax credits, dividends are generally taxed more favourably than interest income.

 Yes.
 Donating investments avoids capital gains tax while still providing a full tax credit.